visma-raet/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug/Issue report
-about: Create a report to help us improve
+about: Create a report to help the project improve
 ---
 <!--- Verify first that your issue is not already reported on GitHub -->
 <!--- Also test if the latest release and devel branch are affected too -->